ArcherFSharpTesting/Types/docs/readme/overview.md

 <!-- (dl
 (section-meta
-    (title Archer.CoreTypes Overview)
+    (title Archer.Types Overview)
 )
 ) -->

-Archer.CoreTypes is a foundational library for F# testing frameworks, providing a set of common types that are shared and reused across the Archer ecosystem.
+Archer.Types is a foundational library for F# testing frameworks, providing a set of common types that are shared and reused across the Archer ecosystem.
 These types are designed to promote consistency, type safety, and ease of use when building and running tests.

 <!-- (dl (# Key Features)) -->